gold/flam/README.md

 Let's try a few examples from the command line.
 Open up a terminal.

-cd into flam's root directory, where flam.js is located.
+cd into flam's root directory, where `flam.js` is located.
 Execute the script without arguments:

-    $ ./flam.js
+    ./flam.js

 The following message should display:

-    Error: You must change the placeholder password in config/config.json.
+    Error: You must change the placeholder password in `config/config.json`.

-flam.js will not execute unless you change the preset password.
-Edit config/config.json, as the message instructs.
+`flam.js` will not execute unless you change the preset password.
+Edit `config/config.json`, as the message instructs.

 You've changed the password, right?
 Good.
 Let's try that again:

-    $ ./flam.js
+    ./flam.js

+What?!
+Another error message?

+Ok, one more tiny hurdle; you need to supply a Google API key.

+If you don't have one,
+[it's easy to get](https://developers.google.com/url-shortener "Google's URL Shortener API").
+There's already a place for you to place the API key in `config/config.json`.

+You added your API key.
+One more time, I promise!

+    ./flame.js

 You should see Usage and options: